 – I didn’t know whether or not her works had been translated, and in the exam it would be unlikely you could find out.
 I therefore opted to leave the titles of her works in Spanish (capitalising and italicising all main words as per English convention) and offer my own translation.
 If some of them had been translated and others not and I’d known the name of the published translation, I would have then offered the published translation in brackets (capitalising main words and italicising).
 My doubt was how to present my translations of the titles in a way that highlighted that they weren’t necessarily the published translations.
 In this entry on Matute in the Encyclopaedia Britannica, the English titles of the untranslated novels appear in inverted commas, whereas the English titles of the translated ones appear in Italics.
 I applied that solution.

-DipTrans Preparatory Course for Spanish-to-English Translators
+DipTrans Preparatory Course for Spanish- and French-to-English Translators

 0 Comments